-The best course of action against a frost or hard freeze taking your garden bounty is to keep an eye on the weather and be prepared ahead of time to harvest your crops before a potential freeze.
+The best course of action against a frost or hard freeze taking your garden bounty is to keep an eye on the weather and be prepared ahead of time to harvest or protect your crops before a potential freeze.

 There are methods you can take, such as using high tunnels or row covers to help stave off a few degrees, but we always like to be “safe than sorry”.
 In the video below you’ll see what a last-minute harvest looks like at our house before a potential freeze hits our crops.

 Freeze or Frost